marikb/cloud-azure-aks-addon/README.md

 # cloud-azure-aks-addon (Run in Cloud Shell - Powershell)

+Clone the Azure CLI code, upload it to your cloud shell and run! :)

 ## Add Aks-addon for all your AKS clusters
 Azure Policy brings a new ability to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
 Azure Policy makes it possible to manage and report on the compliance state of your Kubernetes clusters from one place.
 For full document: https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes#overview